Needles claims victory in Outlaw Late Models at Anderson

-ANDERSON – Michigan driver Steve Needles took advantage of two decisions by Lady Luck to win the Outlaw Late Model race at Anderson Speedway.
+ANDERSON – Michigan driver Steve Needles took advantage of two decisions by Lady Luck to win the Outlaw Late Models race at Anderson Speedway.

 During qualifying, defending CB Fabricating race winner Tyler Roahrig Saturday shattered the existing track record for the Reveal the Hammer Outlaw Late Models and five other drivers would eclipse the mark set in 2021.